Yankees get Stanton back as Judge tests throwing arm that could hinder him all season, Boone says

 TAMPA, Fla.
 (AP) — Giancarlo Stanton will return to the New York Yankees’ lineup in right field Tuesday night after missing three games with what the team described as general soreness, manager Aaron Boone told radio station WFAN while also providing an update on Aaron Judge.

-Boone said there is no timetable on a fielding return for Judge, who might not return to full health this season.
+Boone said there is no timetable on a return to the outfield for Judge, who might not return to full health this season.

 “I don’t think we’re going to see him throwing like he normally does at any point this year, but that’s OK,” Boone said.
 “We’ve got to feel like he can go out there and protect himself.”

-Judge, however, pushed back before Tuesday’s game, saying he feels “way better” than earlier this month, when he couldn’t make a 60-foot toss.
+Judge, however, pushed back before Tuesday night’s rain-delayed game against Tampa Bay, saying he feels “way better” than earlier this month, when he couldn’t make a 60-foot toss.
 He said he has thrown out to 250 feet and sounded optimistic about getting back to full strength.

 “I don’t know why he said that,” Judge said of Boone’s earlier comment.
 “He hasn’t seen me throw for the past two weeks, so I’m pretty confident I’ll get back to (100%).”